liilianams/air-boltic/notes/PART_1.md

 issues that came up.
 Similarly, I haven't worked with Python in a while, so I also leaned on it to help me with Python and Spark syntax.

 Additionally, I used ChatGPT as a teaching tool.
-Again coming from a product developer background, I didn't initially quite understand the setup of dbt or data flow between Databricks and dbt, and how they work together.
+Again coming from a product developer background, I didn't initially quite understand the structure of dbt or the flow between Databricks and dbt, and how they work together.
 So many of my prompts were in the format of: _"In layman's terms, please explain how Databricks and dbt actually interact - where does the data live, what does dbt change, and how does it all end up in Looker dashboards?"_